What Are Mortgage Affordability Checks?

 How affordability checks differ between types of mortgages

-The type of mortgage you’re applying for can change the way that affordability is calculated.
+The type of mortgage you’re applying for can change how affordability is calculated.

 Here are a few scenarios that involve different checks and assessments: